 The crystals are striated parallel to length.
 Some edges display the typical pyroxene cleavage at 87°.
 Spodumene is brittle but also hard and tough.
 When struck with sufficient force, the resultant breakage generates sharp splinters.
 It is difficult to get a clean break across a prism, given the perfect pyroxene-type cleavage parallel to prism length, and numerous sharp chips and shards result.
 A rock saw would be a better bet.

 Samples collected at Plumbago North on 11 September 2022.
 Weights (Figs 1-3) are 442, 1460 and 1971 grams, respectively.
 Measurements on five pieces from this deposit, 74 to 718 grams in size, yield a tight estimate of specific gravity (SG), 3.16±0.02 (2 s.d.), range 3.151 to 3.174. within the reported range of 3.03-3.23.
-In terms of other physical characteristics: a pale pink wash was observed in SW ultraviolet light, and the sample in Fig. 2 contains a few 1-mm angular inclusions with electric-blue SW fluorescence (tiny crystals of calcite?).
+In terms of other physical characteristics: a pale pinkish to orangey wash was observed in SW/LW ultraviolet light, and the sample in Fig. 2 contains a few 1-mm angular inclusions with electric-blue SW fluorescence (tiny crystals of calcite?).
+The fluorescence, though rather weak in two low-powered UV units, is enough to differentiate the spodumene from associated quartz and feldspar.
 The gemstone variant kunzite (typically lilac in colour) may fluoresce pink or violet in SW UV light (Schneider, 2006, pp.130,145).
 A silicate such as spodumene would be expected to have very low magnetic susceptibility, and indeed, observed values are <0.001x10-3 SI units.

 "Rock of the Month # 257, posted for November 2022" ---